The boardroom blindspot: why leaders are the biggest risk

 Boards must now treat leadership as a governance imperative

+Culture is cultivated, reinforced and normalised by behaviour at every level of the organisation, nothing more or less.
 Yet leadership too often escapes the scrutiny applied to financial or operational risks.
 Boards routinely rely on surface level indicators such as flawed engagement/culture surveys (please stop doing these), glossy dashboards, and retention metrics, rarely interrogating what actually sits underneath.

 Low emotional intelligence, excessive task focus, inconsistent standards and weak communication are directly correlated with: